core-wg/resource-directory/draft-ietf-core-resource-directory.md

 	  <t hangText="Resource Directory"><vspace />
 		An web entity that stores information about web resources and  implements the REST interfaces defined in this specification for registration and lookup of those resources.</t>
 	  <t hangText="Domain"><vspace />
 		In the context of a Resource Directory, a domain is a logical grouping of endpoints.
-This specification assumes that the list of Domains supported by an RD is pre-configured by that RD.</t>
+This specification assumes that the list of Domains supported by an RD is pre-configured by that RD.
+When domain is exported to DNS, domain value equates to the DNS domain name.</t>
 	  <t hangText="Group"><vspace />
 		In the context of a Resource Directory, a group is a logical grouping of endpoints for the purpose of group communications.
 All groups within a domain are unique. </t>
 	  <t hangText="Endpoint"><vspace />